 TDS is a measure of all dissolved solids in water including organic and suspended particles.
 Sources of TDS in groundwater include interaction of groundwater with the minerals that comprise the aquifer matrix material.
 Over time, TDS will increase as more minerals in contact with groundwater dissolve.
 In desert basins, evaporative enrichment is known to naturally increase TDS in groundwater.
 This process also occurs in plants, both in agricultural and natural systems.
 Anthropogenic sources include synthetic fertilizers, manure, wastewater treatment facilities, and septic effluent.
 Repeated irrigation is also a known cause of elevated TDS, as minerals concentrate in the soil column with repeated evaporation.
 These increased concentrations can then be mobilized into the underlying groundwater table.
 The concentration of TDS in groundwater within the IWVGB has been studied and documented for several decades.
 The California Water Board regulates TDS as a Secondary Maximum Contaminant Level (SMCL), a contaminant affecting the taste and odor of drinking water (CA Water Boards 2019).
 There is no Primary MCL for TDS.
 The Lahontan Regional Water Board adheres to the State Water Board’s recommended and upper TDS (SMCL of 500 mg/L and 1,000 mg/L, respectively (CA Water Boards, 2018; CA Regional Water Quality Control Board Lahontan Region, 2016).

-Within the IWVGB, groundwater moves from the Mountains toward the China Lake playa, through coarse-grained alluvial deposits into fine-grained lacustrine deposits.
+Within the IWVGB, groundwater moves from the mountains toward the China Lake playa, through coarse-grained alluvial deposits into fine-grained lacustrine deposits.
 This groundwater movement can cause dissolution of evaporites (caused by high evaporation rates), resulting in high TDS concentrations (TriEcoTt, 2013; Berenbrock and Schroeder, 1994).
 Increased pumping can exacerbate the process described above causing ions to be leached from clay and lacustrine deposits resulting in increased TDS concentrations.
 TDS trends for a number of wells sampled throughout the basin are shown in Figure 3-11.
 TDS samples indicate concentrations have increased over time in areas where high rates of pumping have occurred.
 The most recent TDS concentrations for wells sampled in the IWVGB are shown in Figure 3-12.
 TDS concentrations in areas of the IWVGB are indicative of groundwater degradation.
 Lab results for a number of wells sampled in the Navy/China Lake and northwestern areas show TDS concentrations considerably above the SMCL (ranging from 1,001 mg/L to >5,000 mg/L).
 IWV TDS data are provided in Appendix 3-C.

 Arsenic